0xTCG/aldy/README.rst

 **NAME**:
 ---------

-Aldy --- Tool for allelic decomposition and exact genotyping of highly polymorphic and structurally variant genes.
+Aldy --- tool for allelic decomposition (haplotype reconstruction) and exact genotyping
+         of highly polymorphic and structurally variant genes.

 **SYNOPSIS**:
 -------------